MS-Fiware/kiel-parksensors/README.md

 The Node.js script and the context brokers run in separated Docker containers which in turn are composed within the included Docker Compose files.

+<b>Important note:</b> Unfortunately, the API key provided for querying the parking sensor data has been invalid since the end of June 2020 (as of 13 August 2020).
+You may be lucky and get a new one from the data provider [Stadtwerke Kiel](https://www.stadtwerke-kiel.de/swk/de/).

 ## Content

 -   [Prerequisites](#prerequisites)